 Arrival in Cusco

 You’ll spend the night before your trek begins in Cusco, the gateway to the Sacred Valley.
 It’s a colourful city of contrasts and carnivals, with plenty to keep you occupied.
-Staying in a cosy posada in the artistic district of San Blas, it’s a fifteen walk down cobbled streets to Plaza de Armas, the central hub of Cusco’s action.
-Your guide will come to meet you and brief you on the Inca Trail.
+Staying in a cosy posada in the artistic district of San Blas, it’s a fifteen minute walk down cobbled streets to Plaza de Armas, Cusco’s central square.
+Your guide will meet you at your hotel to give you a briefing on what to bring and what to expect for the next few days.

 Cusco - Wayllabamba